On the west coast, wild Pacific salmon lie at the heart of our cultural identity.

 Salmon Feed the Land and Water

 For millennia, returning wild salmon have been feeding humans, seals, whales, eagles, wolves, bears and even fertilize our forests.

-Because they are bringing nutrients from the Pacific Ocean in their bodies, wild Pacific salmon even feed the forests, as their carcasses are spread around the forest by bears and other animals.
+Because they are bringing nutrients from the Pacific Ocean in their bodies, wild Pacific salmon even feed the forests, as their carcasses are spread around the forest by bears, wolves, birds, and other animals.
 This replenishes the soil and nourishes the trees, which would otherwise have run out of nutrients a long time ago.

 Wild salmon are a reminder of how much we don’t know about the ocean.
 It was only recently, using nitrogen isotope analysis, that scientists learned about the dependency of forests, hundreds of miles from the coast, on fish that live most of their lives in the ocean.